 Skin Cancer Diagnosis (Nonmelanoma)

-After reviewing your medical history and conducting a physical exam, we may perform a biopsy in order to make the diagnosis.
-Since nonmelanoma skin cancer is less likely to spread than melanoma, a biopsy is usually the only testing needed for an accurate diagnosis; imaging scans are rarely required to check lymph nodes and other organs for signs of cancer.
-Additionally, biopsies can often remove the cancer entirely so that no further treatment is required.
+After reviewing your medical history and conducting a physical exam, your physician may perform a biopsy to make the diagnosis.
+A biopsy, typically performed in a dermatologist’s office or outpatient clinic, involves the surgical removal of a small amount of tissue for examination under a microscope.
+It’s usually the only testing needed for an accurate diagnosis as well as determining the stage of any nonmelanoma skin cancer that’s confirmed.
+Another plus: Biopsies can often remove the skin cancer entirely so that no further treatment is required.

-- Excisional biopsy – a scalpel is used to remove the entire growth as well as some of the tissue surrounding it
+- Excisional biopsy – A scalpel is used to remove the entire growth as well as some of the tissue surrounding it.